EBOO Machine Buyer Guide 2026: Specs & Procurement

 Make sure your experimental design fits within these ranges.
 If the protocol requires conditions outside the published envelope, contact our technical team before purchasing.

-Step 3: Plan Consumable Spend, Not Just Capital Spend
+Step 3: Plan Filters & Lines Spend, Not Just Capital Spend

 Capital cost is only one line item.
-The real ongoing investment is in single-use consumables.
+The real ongoing investment is in single-use Filters & Lines items.
 Every experimental cycle consumes:

 • A filter module (or a full filter-and-lines kit)